Automotive Glass

 August 17th, 2010

 When feasible, consider buying vehicles with lighter colors, they don’t show minor scratches.
 The acrylic urethane clear-coat paint overlaying the pigment on virtually all late model cars and trucks will show up as almost white when scratched.
 Consequently, a scratch in this clear-coat surface on a black car will stand out much more than say on a white or light tan vehicle.
 We see most black cars with minor scratches from fingernails filling the recesses at the outer door handles, where the average white car won’t show any.
+To see the difference in pictures, just go to our facebook profile with some promotion from The Marketing Heaven.

 Most bumper systems of today consist of shaped semi-rigid painted plastic covers over high-strength substructure.
 Most people I work with mistakenly believe that the parts they see at each end of their car are the actual bumpers, they’re not.
 What they see is the contoured plastic outer skin.
 I explain that, “The steel part they used to chrome years ago, the one that will save you in a collision, is now hidden beneath all that plastic”.
 Scratches and nicks in this plastic outer “bumper skin” will not rust and tend to be purely cosmetic in nature.
 I tell people, “Bumpers get bumped, why not do a small touch-up and save yourself a bunch of money?”
 Many times a simple touch-up with a small brush will work wonders in hiding minor damage on these bumper covers.
 Of course pickup trucks and some SUV’s still have the older exposed chrome design that we’ve seen for years.